-Small flies in homes and greenhouses often turn out to be fungus gnats.
+What appear to be small flies in homes and greenhouses often turn out to be fungus gnats.
 They may emerge from houseplants' potting soil when you water the plants, or they may fly out of a bag of potting soil when you open it.
 Fungus gnats rarely harm plants but in some cases cause damage by chewing plant roots.
 They feed on organic material in soil and breed beneath the soil's surface.
-Fortunately, following simple steps can prevent and kill these pests, removing them from potting soil.
+Fortunately, following simple steps can prevent and kill these pests, removing the gnats in your potting soil.

 Video of the Day

 Fungus gnat adults look similar to mosquitoes.
 They usually grow roughly 1⁄16 to 1⁄8 inch long and are dark with long antennae and thin legs.
 Besides water, light attracts them.
 So you may see them near windows and lamps.
 Fungus gnat larvae are wormlike, live in potting soil and have black heads but otherwise whitish bodies.
 Very small slime trails on the surface of plant soil are evidence of the larvae.

 Letting plants' potting soil dry out between waterings helps to ruin fungus gnats' breeding ground.
 Good soil drainage facilitates that drying and prevents an overpopulation of fungus gnats.
 Remove fallen leaves and other organic material buildup from the soil to reduce the gnats' food source and to eliminate their hiding spaces.
 When it is time to repot your houseplants, use a sterile potting mixture.

 If a bag of potting mixture is infested with fungus gnats, then a solar treatment can salvage the mixture.
 Put the affected potting mixture in a clear or black plastic bag, ensure the soil pile is 8 inches or thinner and leave the bag in direct sunlight for four to six weeks to kill the fungus gnats.